-For our Motherhood Around the World series, our ninth interview features Tatum Hawkins, who moved to Shanghai with her husband, Sam, and their daughters, Tess, 3, and Rue, 18 months.
+For our Motherhood Around the World series, our ninth interview features Tatum Hawkins, a writer currently living in Shanghai with her husband, Sam, and their daughters, Tess, 3, and Rue, 18 months.
 Here, she shares 16 surprising things about being a mom in China...

 * Note to readers: This interview originally featured two mothers living in Shanghai, but it was brought to our attention that the other mother's personal blog had some content in the archives that we found questionable.
 Therefore, we removed her interview and the link to her blog.
 We take great pains to make sure this blog is warm, inclusive and supportive of all cultures and orientations.
 Thank you so much for understanding.